 Established in 1920, the University of National and World Economy (UNWE) in Sofia is the largest and oldest higher education institution of its type in Southeastern Europe.
 With an unequalled track record in Bulgaria, the university is considered a leader in European higher education, playing an integral role in furthering educational standards in business, economics, law, politics, and media studies.
 With over 20,000 students and 500 lecturers, UNWE is well known for its educational excellence, with employers often referring to it as the ‘Bulgarian Harvard’ due to the high calibre of its graduates.
 Some of them have become prominent political and business figures, both at home and abroad – e.g., Dr Kristalina Georgieva, Managing Director of the International Monetary Fund, or Assoc.
 Prof. Dr Mariana Kotzeva, Eurostat’s Director-General.
 Under the motto ‘The Spirit Makes the Power’, UNWE strives to form highly educated persons who can lead European society to a better and more humane world.
 A key instrument for fulfilling this promise has always been UNWE’s partnerships with more than 160 higher education institutions from across Europe, Asia and the Americas.

-Committed to the pursuit of academic excellence and professional competence as early as 1970, when it opened, Toulouse 1 Capitole university is a public establishment which originated from the Faculty of Canon Law created in 1229 by King Saint Louis.
-Today, it is a Law, Economics and Management University whose priority is the emphasis on international networks so as to promote academic collaboration as well as exchange of students and researchers/lecturers.
+Committed to the pursuit of academic excellence and professional competence as early as 1970, when it opened, Toulouse 1 Capitole University is a public establishment which originated from the Faculty of Canon Law created in 1229 by King Saint Louis.
+Today, it is a Law, Economics and Management University with a focus on international networks to promote academic collaboration as well as exchange of students and researchers/lecturers.
 It is also a research-intensive university and one of the only two French establishments to feature in the top 100 of the Shanghai World Academic ranking in Economics/Business studies.